 Immediate Past President

-I am a former Wake Tech student with an Undergraduate degree from Shaw University.
-I have held positions in accounting, tax, and management with various companies across different industries.
-My passion has been accounting.
+Shamber is former Wake Tech student with an Undergraduate degree from Shaw University.
+She has held positions in accounting, tax, and management with various companies across different industries.
+Her passion has been accounting.